huse360/Square/README.md

 This project creates a custom `UIView` called `SquareView` which uses intrinsicSize to let AutoLayout automatically adopt to different content.

-`SquareView` just draws a given number of rects of a given size with given spacing.
-When all rects don't fit into a single row, the content is wrapped and drawing is continued below.
-Thus the height of the view depends on the different properties (number of rects, rects size, spacing, etc.)
+`SquareView` just draws a given number of squares of a given size with given spacing.
+When all squares don't fit into a single row, the content is wrapped and drawing follows below.
+Thus the height of the view depends on the different properties (number of squares, square size, spacing, etc.)

-This is very much like a UILabel but instead of words or letters simple rects are drawn.
+This is very much like a UILabel but instead of words or letters simple squares are drawn.

 <img src="squares-vert.png" alt="drawing" width="400"/>